bwcompton/EcoAssess/inst/errorToosmall.md

-Project area is too small---it must be at least 5 acres.
+Project area is too small---it must be at least 1 acre.